3 simple strategies to avoid being caught in the debt net in your ‘after school’ years

 So how do you avoid carrying debt into retirement?

-Marian suggests that education members pay off as much debt as possible while still working.
+Phil suggests that education members pay off as much debt as possible while still working.
 “I tell my clients to use their tax refunds towards debt repayment.
 Once you no longer have CPP and EI deducted from your pay, redirect this money towards your debt as well.”
 For most classroom teachers, this will typically occur in July, so until the end of the year they can funnel another $200 per paycheque into debt payment.

 Expecting a tax refund?
 Here are 6 ways to make better use of your tax refund.

-Marian adds, “If you have a number of high-interest debts, look to consolidate them into one low-interest loan.
+Phil adds, “If you have a number of high-interest debts, look to consolidate them into one low-interest loan.
 Besides saving a ton of money (now that you’re no longer making multiple high-interest payments), having one payment is far easier to manage and will help you to gain better control of your money.”

 Did you know Educators Financial Group offers low-interest lines of credit, exclusively for members of the education community and their family members?
 Click here to learn more.